 The preference for remote work will be keenly felt in the job market.
 This will be especially the case for companies who want to bring in top candidates.
 Britons looking for new jobs will likely look at a company’s remote work policies as part of the benefits or perks package a workplace offers.

 Broadband Reliability At The Forefront

-With almost half of people displaying a strong affinity for remote work, our attention turns to broadband connectivity.
+With almost half of people displaying a strong affinity for remote work, our attention turns to broadband connectivity and digital tools for the workspace.
 Ultimately, how reliable one’s internet connection is what will determine the British public’s long term appetite for working from home.

 Another number that jumps out from the study is how complaints about broadband greatly depend on what type of accommodation people are in.
 Let’s take a look:

 - 54% of complaints from people living in houses

 - 21% from people living in traditional or conversion flats

 - 6% from build-for-rent flats

 Here at Techxpert, we wonder if because younger people, who are more tech savvy, tend to live in rented flats are less likely to initiate broadband complaints.

 Another eye-opening statistic, which goes hand in hand with the complaints break down, is that more than a tenth of people have put money towards improving the internet quality in the home.